Jump to navigation

 ‘The ZiG is fast going into extinction,’ Imara Asset Management Chief Executive Officer John Legat and Chief Investment Officer Shelton Sibanda wrote in a note to clients last week.
 Its demise won’t be due to the rapid devaluation that doomed Zimbabwe’s previous efforts to establish a local currency, ‘but through irrelevance,’ they said.

 The ZIG is backed by Zimbabwe’s gold and foreign currency reserves.
-But the key problems is that businesses and consumers have not moved away from using dollars to complete transactions (Dispatches, 14/2/24, A new gold standard).
+But the key problem is that businesses and consumers have not moved away from using dollars to complete transactions (Dispatches, 14/2/24, A new gold standard).

 Legat and Sibanda, the top officials at Zimbabwe’s largest brokerage firm, estimate that 80% of transactions in Zimbabwe are being conducted in dollars, with payments in South African rand also outstripping those made using the ZIG.